369th Infantry Regiment (United States): Formation

-Assignment to French Army 1918
+Assignment to the French Army

-The U.S. Army decided on 8 April 1918 to assign the unit to the French Army for the duration of American participation in the war because many white American soldiers refused to perform combat duty with African-Americans.
-The men were issued French weapons, helmets, belts, and pouches, although they continued to wear their U.S. uniforms.
-While in the United States, the 369th Regiment was subjected to intense racial discrimination, and its members looked down upon.
+Because of the U.S. Army's policy of continued segregation between African American and White units, it was decided on the 8th of April, 1918, to reassign the unit to the 16th Division of the 4th Army of the French Armed Forces for the duration of American participation in the war.
+Eventually the 369th Infantry were issued French weapons, helmets, belts, and pouches, although they continued to wear their U.S. uniforms.
+While in the United States, the Regiment was subjected to intense racial discrimination, and its members looked down upon.
 French Colonel J.L.A.
 Linard of the American Expeditionary Forces headquarters was persuaded to write the notorious pamphlet Secret Information Concerning Black American Troops, which "warned" French civilian authorities of the alleged inferior nature and supposed racist tendencies of African Americans.

-In France, the 369th was treated as if they were no different than any other French unit.
-For the most part, the French did not show hatred towards them and did not racially segregate the 369th.
-The French accepted the all black 369th Regiment with open arms and welcomed them to their country.
-The French army had from the start included many colonial units with non-white personnel from among others Morocco and Senegal.
-Also, since they faced manpower shortages, they were less concerned with race than the Americans.
+The 369th was largely treated similarly to other French units at the time.
+The regiment was not segregated from other French units, and generally faced little racial discrimination.
+Prior to the 369th's integration, the French army had included many colonial units with non-white personnel, many from Morocco and Senegal.
+Having also faced severe manpower shortages, French soldiers shared less concern for race than Americans.

-The 369th Infantry Regiment was relieved 8 May 1918 from assignment to the 185th Infantry Brigade, and went into the trenches as part of the French 16th Division.
+The 369th Infantry Regiment was relieved 8 May 1918 from assignment to the 185th Infantry Brigade and went into the trenches as part of the French 16th Division.
 It served continuously until 3 July before returning to combat in the Second Battle of the Marne.
 Later, the 369th was reassigned to Gen. Lebouc's 161st Division to participate in the Allied counterattack.
 On one tour, they were out for over six months, which was the longest deployment of any unit in World War I. On 19 August, the regiment went off the line for rest and training of replacements.